taddeseanb/kenya-hub/docs/developer/tutorial-data-management/0-fair-data.md

 #### Data

 Most common in data science is to provide a packaged version of a dataset and deploy it on a repository like Zenodo or Dataverse where it can be downloaded.
-However in the spatial and earth observation domain we tend to work with large files and the use of data api's which allow to request subsets of the data are very common.
-The Open Geospatial Consortium has defined a number of standards for these API's, so the API's itself are interoperable.
-The table below shows some of the common API's.
-In the first column the older API's, developed in the 90's, in the second column their updated representative, recently adopted or still in development.
+However in the spatial and earth observation domain we tend to work with large files and the use of data APIs which allow to request subsets of the data are very common.
+The Open Geospatial Consortium has defined a number of standards for these APIs, so the APIs themselves are interoperable.
+The table below shows some of the common APIs.
+In the first column the older APIs, developed in the 90's, in the second column their updated representative, recently adopted or still in development.

 | Service | OGC API | Description |
 | --- | --- | --- |